 Personal Accident Cover

 Personal accident and injury cover on car insurance is in place to provide compensation in the event of death or significant injury as a result of being in a car accident when you are unable to claim from a third party.
-Each policy will specify the kinds of injuries that are covered and compensation is usually capped at a maximum of £5000.
-Various policies will also have certain clauses and exclusions, for example, sometimes only the driver and his/her spouse will be covered and some policies will even exclude older people over a certain age.
+Each policy will specify the kinds of injuries that are covered, compensation is usually capped at a maximum of £5000.
+Various policies will also have certain clauses and exclusions for example, sometimes only the driver and his/her spouse will be covered.
+Some policies exclude older people over a certain age.

-There are a variety of different extras on offer so it’s important to conduct thorough research before deciding whether to add any on.
-Some are more useful than others and it really depends on your specific requirements, i.e. there’s no need to add on European cover if you don’t plan to be driving abroad within the next year!
-On the other hand, breakdowns can happen to almost anybody at any time due to a number of various problems, so with extras like breakdown cover, it is definitely a case of being safe than sorry.
+There are a variety of different extras on offer, so it’s important to conduct thorough research before deciding whether to add any on.
+Some are more useful than others and it depends on your specific requirements.
+Breakdowns can happen to almost anybody at any time due to a number of various problems, so with extras like breakdown cover, it is a case of being safe than sorry.